 Why is this medication prescribed?

-Osimertinib is used to treat a certain type of non-small-cell lung cancer (NSCLC) that has spread to other parts of the body that has worsened after treatment with another chemotherapy medication.
+Osimertinib is used to help prevent a certain type of non small-cell lung cancer (NSCLC) from returning after the tumor(s) has been removed by surgery in adults.
+It is also used as a first treatment for a certain type of NSCLC that has spread to other parts of the body in adults.
+Osimertinib is also used to treat certain types of NSCLC that has spread to other parts of the body in adults who could not be treated successfully with other similar chemotherapy medications.
 Osimertinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells and may help shrink tumors.

 How should this medicine be used?

 Osimertinib comes as a tablet to take by mouth.
 It is usually taken with or without food once a day.
 The length of your treatment depends on how well this medication works for you, and the side effects that you experience.
 Take osimertinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take osimertinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.